 Jack + Emmy is a new children’s boutique in downtown Truckee, CA. Inspired by children’s art-making and geometric shapes, I developed a brand identity that’s playful, youthful and reflects the creative and spontaneous spirit of mountain kids!

 The brand look & feel is followed by my initial mood boards designed to inspire and inform the final logo and visual identity.

 In Irish, nua means “new”, "fresh” or “novel”.
 NUA Group is a human resources consulting group based in San Francisco that brings an alternative choice to the consulting landscape.

-The logo shown here was one of five presented and offers a very subtle nod to Celtic pattern design, seen in the loops of the word “nua”.
+The logo shown here was one of several presented and offers a very subtle nod to Celtic pattern design, seen in the loops of the word “nua”.
 The logo is fluid, organic and NEW!

 Dawn Kimball hired me to design the logo & brand identity for her executive coaching business, SBG Consulting.
 SBG is a Strengths Based Consulting group rooted in StrengthsFinder tools & research.
 As the hardest mineral in the world, the diamond is a superb icon for naturally occurring strength and uniqueness.
 The four overlapping parts of the SBG diamond represent the four domains of leadership strength that StrengthsFinder focuses on: executing, influencing, relationship building, and strategic thinking.

 Long form + event email designs.
 Blog landing + detail page designs.
 Completed for Collective Health's new brand launch.

 A new retail packaging system for Bespoke in Truckee, CA. Featuring a series of original, hand drawn logos to be used across materials such as jewelry boxes, hangtags, postcards and stickers.

 BlueTarp is a credit company that manages credit programs for businesses in the construction industry.
 They provide building supply dealers dependable cash flow and additional time to run their business by professionally managing their in-house credit programs.